 Currently, the only campgrounds open are Jumbo, Island Lake, and Little Bear.
 Jumbo and Island are reservable; however, reservations are fairly booked through August.
 There are a few first-come, first-served sites allotted during the week, but it’s a gamble.
 Little Bear can’t be reserved ahead of time, so arrive early to help your luck in capturing a spot.
 With the limited camping available at this time, consider staying at an RV or campsite in Grand Junction, only 45 minutes from the Grand Mesa.
 Canyon View RV Resort (and tent camping) is the newest property in town, and worth a look.

-*On the Grand Mesa, you must have your dog leashed on the Crags Crest Trail, all campgrounds, and the Grand Mesa Visitor Center (Open Sunday – Saturday, 9 am – 5 pm).
+*On the Grand Mesa, your dog must be leashed on the Crags Crest Trail, all campgrounds, and the Grand Mesa Visitor Center (Closed for the season).

 *Currently, Carson Lake is closed due to dam work.
 This was written June 21, 2021.

 Looking for more adventures on the Grand Mesa?
-Check out page 28 of the Grand Junction Visitor Guide
+Check out pages 12 and 13 of the Official Grand Junction Visitor Guide!